Register your company in Hong Kong with our Special Anniversary discount!

 Businesses need a physical registered office address, not a P.O.
 Box.

-Items like commercial addresses and outdated documents are not accepted.
+Expired documents and commercial mailing addresses are generally not accepted.

 Proof of address document